 - 180 of these schools offer a degree in substance abuse counseling.1

-- 75 of these colleges and universities offer a degree in vocational rehabilitation counseling.1
+- 75 of these schools offer a degree in vocational rehabilitation counseling.1

 - Over 880 counseling programs are accredited by CACREP.2

 - Best Value Counseling Schools with On-Campus Programs

 - US News Top-Ranked Graduate Schools with Student Counseling Programs